 We’ll pay a TPD benefit if:

-- You suffer loss of limbs or sight
+- Your client suffers loss of limbs or sight

-- You meet the TPD definition as applicable under your policy (including the definition for domestic duties).
+- Your cleint meets the TPD definition as applicable under your policy (including the definition for domestic duties).

 *Partial and Permanent Disability

-If you suffer the loss of one hand or one foot or partial blindness, and your TPD Cover is outside of superannuation, we will pay 25% of your TPD sum insured up to a maximum of $500,000.
+If you client suffers the loss of one hand or one foot or partial blindness, and their TPD Cover is outside of superannuation, we will pay 25% of their TPD sum insured up to a maximum of $500,000.